jake-knerr/js-style-guide/README.md

 }
 ```

-#### Move pure or pure-ish functions out of the factory function to increase performance.
+#### Move pure or pure-ish functions out of the factory functions to increase performance.

 > Why?
 This technique allows the functions to be shared across all instances of the object and only initialized once.
 Thus, increasing performance of the program.